 When I first started cooking, I can't tell you how many times I ended up with foods hopelessly stuck to—and sometimes burned onto--my pans.
 I couldn't understand why it happened so frequently.

 How can a nice, smooth surface grab onto and hold food that way?
 Unfortunately, I had violated one of the Commandments of Cooking: Thou Shalt Not Cook in a Cold Pan.

 If you were to look at a smooth metal pan under high magnification, you would see that the surface is covered with microscopic scratches and nicks.
 These microscopic scratches provide plenty of surface area for food to stick to.

-Now, consider that many of the foods we sauté are proteins (meat and fish) and that glue is made of proteins.
-So it becomes evident that putting food into a cold pan and heating them together provides ample opportunity for some of the proteins to sink into those microscopic scratches and then set and stick there.
+Now, consider that many foods we sauté are proteins (meat and fish) and that glue is made of proteins.
+So it becomes evident that putting food into a cold pan and heating it together provides ample opportunity for some proteins to sink into those microscopic scratches and then set and stick there.

 The Fix - Preheat the Pan